codio-templates/ThinkJava2/.guides/content/immutable-objects-exercise-9-3.md

 You should use the `BigInteger` methods `add` and `multiply`.
 But don't use `BigInteger.pow`; that would spoil the fun.

+Add a main method and some function calls, then test your code using the class below.

 {Test your code}(sh .guides/bg.sh javac code/ch09/Pow.java java -cp code/ch09/ Pow 1)